Evaluating cross-platform management for Apple devices

 Selecting the Right Tools

-Pick by capabilities, not brand hype.
+Pick by capability, not brand noise.
 I run procurement like this:

 1. Define three must-have features and two nice-to-have features.